diemastermonkey/dial-o-tron/README.md

 This repository exists to document how it works before I forget.
 Code here may lag behind [CodePen](https://codepen.io/Unhacker/full/VwowxWL).

-# Excerpt from 'Projects' entry:
+# Excerpt from 'Projects' entry

 It's like [Doors](https://github.com/diemastermonkey/doors), but instead of a maze it's a local area code full of phone numbers.
 The user interface is (some sort of) phone, with DTMF dialing and old-school phreaking stuff.
 Discover and interact with NPCs, voicemail, control systems, dead-drops.
 Collect clues, solve puzzles, acquire mods, gain access - retake the network for the people!
 Since you've come this far, you can peek at one of its [secret artifacts!](https://pastebin.com/raw/sudbDdHF)